phuoctan4141/python/pythonGUIs/Basic PyQt5 Features/Layouts/README.md

 🚀 Run [layout_QHBoxLayout](https://github.com/phuoctan4141/python/blob/main/pythonGUIs/Basic%20PyQt5%20Features/Layouts/layout_QHBoxLayout.py)!
 The widgets should arrange themselves horizontally.

 ## Nesting layouts
-&emsp; For more complex layouts you can nest layouts inside one another using .addLayout on a layout.
+For more complex layouts you can nest layouts inside one another using .addLayout on a layout.
 Below we add a QVBoxLayout into the main QHBoxLayout.
-If we add some widgets to the QVBoxLayout, they’ll be arranged vertically in the first slot of the parent layout. \
+If we add some widgets to the QVBoxLayout, they’ll be arranged vertically in the first slot of the parent layout.

 &emsp; You can set the spacing around the layout using .setContentMargins or set the spacing between elements using .setSpacing.
 ```